aleleio/teambuilding-games/games/name-hug.md

 # Name Hug

 ## Description
 Everybody is running around the place.
-Once you yell somebodys name this\nperson stand still and everybody must hug them.
+Once you yell somebodys name this person stand still and everybody must hug them.